Photo by Ingrid Truemper

-It might be a part of the Colorado River, but everyone calls the body of water bisecting Austin Lady Bird Lake, a man-made reservoir created in 1960.
-On hot summer days, scores or walkers and joggers line the lakeside paths through nearby Zilker Park, but you can also take to the water by canoe, kayak, water bike, or stand-up paddle board.
-You can't swim in the water, but the left fork (heading west) in the river will take you to Barton Springs Pool, a popular Austin hangout, and you can splash in the water to your heart's—and body temperature's—delight.
+It might be a part of the Colorado River—a man-made reservoir carved out of the river in 1960—but everyone calls the body of water bisecting Austin Lady Bird Lake.
+On hot summer days, scores of walkers and joggers move along the lakeside paths through nearby Zilker Park, but you can also take to the water by canoe, kayak, water bike, or stand-up paddleboard.
+You can't swim here, but the left fork (heading west) in the river will take you to Barton Springs Pool, a popular Austin hangout, where you can splash in the water to your heart's—and body temperature's—delight.

 By Liv Combe, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.